clarence-ave/clarence-ave.github.io/README.md

-# Save Clarence Avenue Parking Spaces

-This website is dedicated to informing residents of Clarence Avenue, Rochester, about the proposed parking restrictions and helping them submit objections to the council.

-## Purpose of This Website

-The Medway Council has proposed changes to parking regulations on Clarence Avenue, including the addition of double yellow lines at the dead-end section of our street and in front of house No. 17.
-These changes will:
-- Reduce the already limited parking spaces on our street.
-- Make parking more difficult for residents.
-- Provide no real traffic or safety benefits, as Clarence Avenue is a dead-end with minimal traffic.

-This website aims to:
-1. Provide detailed information about the council's proposal.
-2. Help residents submit objections before the deadline: **Friday, 6 December 2024**.

----

 ## How to Submit an Objection

 The council is accepting objections via email or post.
 Below is a template you can use to make the process easier.
 Feel free to modify it to reflect your personal concerns.
+All objections must be submitted by **Friday, 6 December 2024**.

 ### Email Address
 Send your objection to: **TROconsult@medway.gov.uk**

-### Postal Address
-Alternatively, you can post your objection to:
-**Parking Design Team
-Medway Council
-Gun Wharf, Dock Road
-Chatham, Kent, ME4 4TR**

----

 ## Objection Email Template

-Here’s a template you can copy, edit, and send:

----

-Subject: Objection to Proposed Parking Changes in Clarence Avenue
+**Subject:** Objection to Proposed Parking Changes in Clarence Avenue

 Dear Parking Design Team,